 This short exercise has no right or wrong answer, but it does illustrate important negotiation concepts.
 The exercise here has two different versions.
 In order to make this random, please start with a version according to your date of birth.
 If you were born in an even-numbered year (such as 1954 or 1998), choose the Allocator Version.
 If you were born in an odd-numbered year (such as 1983 or 1997), choose the Recipient Version.
 After you have completed your assigned version, we encourage you to try the other one.

 Behavioral economists, psychologists, and social scientists have long studied different versions of the game you just played.
 Their fascination lies in the fact that most people disregard its basic logic.
-In a narrow sense, people are irrational, though many of us would commend them for that.
+In a narrow sense, people are irrational, though many of us would agree with their decision-making.

 Here’s the strict logic: